slamora/brackets-wiki/Research:-Multiple-cursors-and-selections.md

 Anything not marked "**Not working**" appears to be working as desired in the current CMv4 branch.

-**TODO**:
-* behavior around hard tabs seems incorrect compared to Sublime
-* there seem to be other bugs around hard tabs in the Brackets cmv4 branch (e.g. hitting delete at the end of a line with a hard tab)

 Operation | Desired Behavior | Notes
 ----------|------------------|-------
 **Making selections** | |